mezoni/peg/README.md

 `Type` { $$ = 41; }
 ```

-This expression can be useful for nested expressions, to explicitly specify the type.
+This expression can be useful for subexpressions, to explicitly specify the type.

 ### Syntactic sugar